ObolNetwork/charon/docs/configuration.md

 Flags:
-      --beacon-node-endpoint string    Beacon node endpoint URL (default "http://localhost/") --data-dir string                The directory where charon will store all its internal data (default "./charon/data") -h, --help                           Help for run
+      --beacon-node-endpoint string    Beacon node endpoint URL (default "http://localhost/") --data-dir string                The directory where charon will store all its internal data (default "./charon/data") --feature-set string             Minimum feature set to enable by default: alpha, beta, or stable.
+Warning: modify at own risk. (default "stable")
+      --feature-set-disable strings    Comma-separated list of features to disable, overriding the default minimum feature set.
+      --feature-set-enable strings     Comma-separated list of features to enable, overriding the default minimum feature set.
+  -h, --help                           Help for run
       --jaeger-address string          Listening address for jaeger tracing --jaeger-service string          Service name used for jaeger tracing (default "charon")